Grave Robbing for Mystery Writers

 Struggling to come up with names for your characters?
 Gravestones bear an incredible variety of names.
 Conveniently for period writers, they also carry dates to show when those names were in use.

 Naming traditions also become clear in some cemeteries.
-In the small Appalachian cemetery where several members of my dad’s family lie, you’ll find numerous variations & combinations of a select few names.
-In that small rural community, parents often named children after friends & family members, leading to a mish-mash that would confound most geneaologists.
+In the small Appalachian cemetery where several members of my dad’s family lie, you’ll find numerous variations and combinations of a select few names.
+In that small rural community, parents often named children after friends and family members, leading to a mish-mash that would confound most geneaologists.

 Raise unanswerable questions